taw00/dashcore-rpm/documentation/howto.dashcore-upgrade-from-0.12.3-to-0.13.0.md

 ## The process

-*Assumption:<br />The operating system (OS) has already been upgraded or installed to match a supported version: Fedora 28 or 29 (i386 or x86_64).<br />The operating system upgrade process can be found [here](https://github.com/taw00/dashcore-rpm/blob/master/documentation/howto.upgrade-the-operating-system.md).*
+*Assumption:<br />The operating system (OS) has already been upgraded or installed to match an available version: Fedora 28 or 29 (i386 or x86_64).<br />The operating system upgrade process can be found [here](https://github.com/taw00/dashcore-rpm/blob/master/documentation/howto.upgrade-the-operating-system.md).*

 #### _...summary..._